 Dr. Vines' other work experience includes serving as health officer for Columbia County, Oregon, and as Deputy Health Officer for several counties in southwestern Washington.
 Trained at Oregon Health & Science University in Family Medicine and Preventive Medicine, Dr. Vines has a master’s degree in public health and health management and policy.
 She practiced primary care in a variety of health clinics in the Portland area prior to pursuing full time health officer work.

-Christina Baumann, MD, Health Officer for Washington County
+Christina Baumann, MD, MPH, Health Officer for Washington County

 Office of the Health Officer

 Portland, Oregon, 97209